Salomanuel/Odin_Project-Sinatra_Basics-Finatra/readme.md

 # Sinatra Walkthrough

+## Branches

+There is one branch for every re-run of the exercise I did:

+- master
+- finatra-tut2 (following the youtube tutorial)
+- manuel1	(first time I tried, all on my own)
+- finatra-manuel2 (second time on my own )
+- finatra-manuel3 (third and last time on my own)

 ## What is Sinatra?

 Sinatra is the no-frills version of Rails.
 Whereas Rails comes out-of-the-box with an abundance of shortcuts and tools, Sinatra comes with very few.